 ii.
 “We think when we are in trouble we get ease by complaining; but we do more, we get joy, by praising.
 Let our complaints therefore be turned into thanksgiving.”
 (Matthew Henry, cited in Spurgeon)

 b.
-Will make known Your faithfulness: Ethan was not only concerned to experience the mercies and faithfulness of God; he also felt the need to make them known to others.
-This was for their benefit, that they might be led to also experience God’s faithfulness and mercy.
-More importantly it was to spread the glory and fame of God as broadly as possible.
+Will I make known Your faithfulness: Ethan not only experienced the mercies and faithfulness of God; he also wanted to make them known to others.
+This was for their benefit, that they might also experience God’s faithfulness and mercy.
+More importantly he wanted to spread the glory and fame of God as broadly as possible.

 c.
-Mercy shall be built up forever; Your faithfulness You shall establish: This was something that Ethan said to declare the goodness of God.
+Mercy shall be built up forever; Your faithfulness You shall establish: Ethan said this to declare the goodness of God.
 He noted the permanent, enduring character of God’s mercy and faithfulness, and how God had established these things.

 i.
-Mercy shall be built up forever: “Another of the key words in 2 Samuel 7, with its play on the theme of the house David would have built for God, and the living house God would build instead for David.”
+Mercy shall be built up forever: The word mercy is “…another of the key words in 2 Samuel 7, with its play on the theme of the house David would have built for God, and the living house God would build instead for David.”
 (Kidner)

 ii.
 “A building is an orderly thing as well as a fixed thing.
 There is a scheme and design about it.
 Mercy shall be built.
 God has gone about blessing us with designs that only his own infinite perfections could have completed.”
 (Spurgeon)